terencesaw86/TrollVNC/README.md

 - `-e file`   Path to SSL certificate file
 - `-k file`   Path to SSL private key file

+Discovery:

+- `-B on|off` Enable Bonjour/mDNS advertisement for auto-discovery by viewers on the local network (default: `on`)

 Logging:

 - `-V`        Enable verbose logging (debug only)